 If you notice any of the above signs, you should try to get her in an air-conditioned car and take her to your regular veterinarian.
 At the very least, you should get her to somewhere cool, like in the shade in the backyard, hose her down, and offer her clean, cool water (she might not want to drink, though, no matter how badly she is feeling).

 Use your first aid kit to check her temperature.
-If she has a body temperature close to 41 degrees or over (106 F) it is an emergency and if you do not get help she might die.
-Some of the other symptoms at that point are:
+If she has a body temperature close to 41˚C (106˚F) or over, it is an emergency and if you do not get help she might die.

 - Your dog is no longer able to produce urine